 Unfortunately in the real world this does not appear to be the case or, at least, not in this simplistic way.

 Inspired by the much more analytical and sound reasoning about mental models illustrated by Craig Larman on Less website I tried to expand the links in the previous causal loop.

-Here I want to represent that the most common way of speed up a task is to lower the quality of the work.
+With this second causal loop diagram I want to represent the fact that the most common way of speeding up a task is to lower the quality of the work.

-This causes an apparent increase in velocity, actually explained by the less things done.
+I say apparent because we neglect to consider that what actually explains this increase in velocity is the decreased number of things done (i.e.: quality).
 Eventually, on the medium to long term, this low quality work will impact all subsequent tasks.

-This is represented by the external circle.
-Both the loops reinforce the need to put more pressure if the initial attitude was such.
+This is represented by the external cycle in the diagram.
+Unfortunately both the loops reinforce the need to put more pressure on the team.

-But we do not end up having a constant increase in performance since the negative impact on the time needed to complete a task is always growing causing some sort of balancing effect on velocity if not pejorative.
+But we do not end up having a constant increase in performance since the negative impact on the time needed to complete a task (see external loop) is ever growing.

 What Quality is in software development